sabirove/codec/README.md

 IO buffering is handled with [CodecBufferSpec](src/main/java/com/github/sabirove/codec/filter/CodecBufferSpec.java) which is a special kind of `CodecFilter` placed on the *outer edge* of the filter chain to apply `BufferedInputStream/BufferedOutputStream` wrappers on top of the inbound/outbound streams.
-Obtain with factory `CodecBufferSpec.ofSize(..)` specifying the input/output buffer sizes in bytes or opt in for the default sized one with `CodecBufferSpec.ofDefaultSize()`.
+Obtain with `CodecBufferSpec.ofSize(..)` specifying the buffer sizes in bytes or opt in for the default sized one using `CodecBufferSpec.ofDefaultSize()`.
-Certain types of `Input/Output -Stream` types can be excluded by means of `withXXXStreamExclusions(..)` or `addXXXStreamExclusions(..)` instance calls.
+Certain types of `java.io` streams can be excluded by means of `withXXXStreamExclusions(..)` or `addXXXStreamExclusions(..)` instance calls.

 #### API